MaryMahmoodi/P300-classification-/README.md

 # P300-feature extracction-classification

-#transforming mind to text through reading and analyzjng brain signals in an xperiment in which the subject focuses on one of the 9 predefined 3-character images in each 10 s trial.
+#transforming mind to text through reading and analyzjng brain signals in an experiment in which the subject focuses on one of the 9 predefined 3-character images in each 10 s trial.

 % P300 feature extraction and classification code
 %%% Procedure to handle the code %%%